Chronic inflammatory demyelinating polyneuropathy: Treatment

 Anti-thymocyte globulin, an immunosuppressive agent that selectively destroys T lymphocytes is being studied for use in CIDP.
 Anti-thymocyte globulin is the gamma globulin fraction of antiserum from animals that have been immunized against human thymocytes.
 It is a polyclonal antibody.
 Although chemotherapeutic and immunosuppressive agents have shown to be effective in treating CIDP, significant evidence is lacking, mostly due to the heterogeneous nature of the disease in the patient population in addition to the lack of controlled trials.

 A review of several treatments found that azathioprine, interferon alpha and methotrexate were not effective.
 Cyclophosphamide and rituximab seem to have some response.
 Mycophenolate mofetil may be of use in milder cases.
 Immunoglobulin and steroids are the first line choices for treatment.

-In severe cases of CIDP, when second-line immunomodulatory drugs are not efficient, autologous hematopoietic stem cell transplantation is sometimes performed.
+In severe cases of CIDP, when second-line immunomodulatory drugs are not efficient, autologous hematopoietic stem cell transplantation (HSCT) is sometimes performed.
 The treatment may induce long-term remission even in severe treatment-refractory cases of CIDP.
 To improve outcome, it has been suggested that it should be initiated before irreversible axonal damage has occurred.
-However, a precise estimation of its clinical efficacy for CIDP is not available, as randomized controlled trials have not been performed.
+However, a precise estimation of its clinical efficacy for CIDP is not available, as randomized controlled trials (RCT) have not been performed.
+(In MS, the ASTIMS RCT provides evidence for superior effect of HSCT to the then-best practice for treatment of aggressive MS. The more recent MIST RCT confirmed its superiority in MS.)

 Physical therapy and occupational therapy may improve muscle strength, activities of daily living, mobility, and minimize the shrinkage of muscles and tendons and distortions of the joints.